-The current requirements (as of July 2012) for a Certified Clerk license calls for the candidate to complete 3 assistant ring clerk assignments under 3 different licensed Chief Ring Clerks.
+The current requirements (as of July 2014) for a Certified Clerk license calls for the candidate to complete 3 assistant ring clerk assignments under 3 different licensed Chief Ring Clerks.
 Then, act as a solo Chief Ring Clerk for 6 times under 4 different Judge's.
 Clerking evaluations must be done for all assignments during this timeframe (assists as well as solo assignments).
 The last 2 evaluations must also be done by the Master Clerk in charge.
 Confirm that all evaluations have been received by Central Office, and pay the biennial clerking fee.
 Upon receipt of payment, you will be sent the exam, and once it is passed, you will become a licensed Certified Clerk!
 (For more information on Clerking requirements, see the 2014 Clerking Manual and the updated Clerking Requirements from 2/25/2015.)

 5. How long is the license good for?